 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Alternative Character Interpretation: Most of the rappers' personalities are exaggerated from what history remembers, or canon in the case of fictional characters.
 Example, Bieber is depicted as an annoying, pint-sized brat, but more likely than not, the real Bieber is not as annoying (some of the time).
-Mister Rogers was normally a friendly man, but here he is a vicious yet soft spoken sadist, although if only because Mr. T accused him of being a pedophile.
+Mister Rogers was normally a friendly man, but here, he's a perpetually placid fellow with a short fuse.

 Some comments in the Gandhi VS MLK battle suggest that more than a few people didn't find the portrayal of either all that honorable towards the men.